Religious Objects d’Art in French Decor

 Somewhere along the way, she lost her wings, but I was able to find a pair of metal wings that fit into the slots in her back perfectly.

 My husband purchased this antique French Madonna bust many years ago, and had it shipped here from France for my Christmas gift.

 I treasure her timeworn beauty.
-She shows much of her century old age, making her the perfect addition to our home.
+She shows much of her century old age, making her the perfectly imperfect addition to our home.